TREASURIES-Traders push real yields to record lows on inflation concerns

 By Ross Kerber

-The moves came after higher-than-expected price data, which could lead to monetary tightening.
-A report from the U.S. Labor Department showed consumer prices increased more than expected in October as the cost of gasoline and food surged, leading to the biggest annual gain since 1990.
+The moves came after higher-than-expected consumer price inflation, which could lead to monetary tightening.
+A report from the U.S. Labor Department showed prices increased more than expected in October as the cost of gasoline and food surged, leading to the biggest annual gain since 1990.

+"The market has to do a one-time adjustment on inflation expectations and that's why you get a day like today," said Gary Pzegeo, head of fixed income for CIBC Private Wealth.

 Jack Ablin, chief investment officer for Cresset Capital in Chicago, said the market moves reflected growing concerns about higher prices.
 "The inflation came in higher than expected, and bond investors need to be compensated for the purchasing power risk," he said.

-The trading left the part of the U.S. Treasury yield curve measuring the gap between yields on five- and 30-year Treasuries US5US30=RR, at 68 basis points, down 6 basis points from Tuesday's close and the lowest since March of 2020.
+The moves left parts of the U.S. Treasury yield curve flatter.
+The gap between yields on five- and 30-year Treasuries US5US30=RRwas at 68 basis points, down 6 basis points from Tuesday's close and the lowest since March of 2020.
+The gap between two-year and 10-year Treasuries US2US10=RR was at 101 basis points, roughly unchanged since Tuesday.

-BMO Capital Markets interest rate strategist Ben Jeffery said the flatter curve suggested a more aggressive normalization path by the U.S. Federal Reserve.
+BMO Capital Markets interest rate strategist Ben Jeffery said the flattening suggested a more aggressive normalization path by the U.S. Federal Reserve.

 "At this point the flatter curve seems to be pointing to more aggressive Fed action, so I think that’s going to be the primary story probably over the next several months or even the next quarter or two," he said.

-Traders will watch the results of an auction of $25 billion of 30-year bonds US30YT=RR at midday.
+Traders will watch the results of an auction of $25 billion of 30-year bonds US30YT=RR.

 Price